 'Smell-in' through your nose and 'Taste-out' through your mouth

-Then, as you let the residue of the in-smell and the out-taste build up - in the nostrils, nasal canals, head, etc., and the mouth, throat, etc., - over a period of ten breaths, - and as you start to savour those taste and smell residues, you will maybe start to notice a variety of things about how animals sense their own bodies.
+Let the residue of the in-smell and the out-taste build up - in the nostrils, nasal canals, head, etc., and the mouth, throat, etc., - over a period of five breaths, - savour those taste and smell residues.

-Please continue with First Smelling and Tasting Exercises
+Please continue with The Summary of First Exercises